astropy/astropy/docs/install.rst

 - `Numpy <http://www.numpy.org/>`_ 1.4 or later

-Astropy also depends on other projects for optional features.
+Astropy also depends on other packages for optional features:

+- `h5py <http://alfven.org/wp/hdf5-for-python/>`_: To read/write
+  :class:`~astropy.table.table.Table` objects from/to HDF5 files

-- `scipy <http://www.scipy.org/>`_: To power a variety of features.
+- `scipy <http://www.scipy.org/>`_: To power a variety of features (currently mainly cosmology-related functionality)

 - `xmllint <http://www.xmlsoft.org/>`_: To validate VOTABLE XML files.

+However, not that these only need to be installed if those particular features are needed.
+Astropy will import even if these dependencies are not installed.

 ..
 TODO: Link to the planned dependency checker/installer tool.